cs50nestm/cs50labs/functions/README.md

 Every C program that we've written so far contains one function, the `main` function.
 We can define our own custom functions with similar syntax.

-The first line of a function requires three parts: first, the function's **return type**, which is the data type of the function's output that is "returned" to where the function was called.
+In order to use out own custom function, we need to tell the compiler what the function is.
+We do this with a function **prototype**, above the `main` function that contains three parts: first, the function's **return type**, which is the data type of the function's output that is returned to where the function was called.
 The return type of the `get_int()` function, for instance, is an `int`.
 Sometimes a function does not return a value, (such as `printf()`), in which case the return type is `void`.

 Second, the function's name; this cannot include spaces and cannot be one of C's existing keywords.

 Third, in parentheses, the function's parameters, also known as **arguments**.
 These are the function's inputs (if there are none, use `void`).
 The data type of each argument must be included in front of the argument name.

-After this first line (known as the declaration line), the code defining the function itself is enclosed in curly braces.
+The function definition, includes this information followed by the code defining the function itself, which is enclosed in curly braces.
+The function definition typically follows the main function.

 {% next %}